Take your rest days seriously because this is when your muscles repair themselves

 So what causes muscle fatigue during workout?
 There are three: lifestyle factors, physical health conditions and mental health challenges.
 For example, lifestyle factors such as lack of sleep, emotional stress and consuming too much caffeine can contribute to your workout performance.
 One of the best ways to cure muscle fatigue is basically to get enough rest.
 In order to avoid muscle fatigue, here’s what you should remember:

 Fitness trainers and even enthusiasts always say that recovery is just as important as the actual workout.
 Take your rest days seriously because this is when your muscles repair themselves.
 When we say rest, we also mean making sure you get seven to eight hours of sleep every night.

-In order for your muscles to function as they should, you have to have the essential vitamins, minerals, electrolytes and minerals.
-The food you eat plays a huge role in your muscle function, blood circulation and keeps your acidity levels in the muscles under control.
-Prioritize food high in potassium, calcium and magnesium and eat enough calories to build muscular health and function.
+In order for your muscles to function as they should, you have to have the essential vitamins, minerals and electrolytes.
+The food you eat plays a huge role in your muscle function and blood circulation, and keeps your acidity levels in the muscles under control.
+Prioritize food high in potassium, calcium and magnesium, and eat enough calories to build muscular health and function.

 Follow a proper workout routine